Houdini 22.0 Nodes Copernicus nodes

 View Radius

-The distance (in image space) to send rays to determine if a pixel’s occluded.
+The distance (in the given Space) to send rays to determine if a pixel’s occluded.
 Higher values increase the distance you send the rays and provide more accurate measurements, but may slow cooking.
 Lower values decrease the distance you send the rays.

 Step Scale